shashank34/shashank.github.io/_source/blog/_posts/2020-06-17-create-instance-aws.md

 Now back to the EC2 Instances console, see in the description of your Linux instance a public fixed IP has been defined.
 Now you can use this address whenever you connect to your instance.

-7. Connect the Instance via SSH
+7. Connect to Instance via SSH
 ----------------------------------

 Your Linux instance was created, an Elastic IP was associated!
 It is now possible to connect the instance securely via SSH, using your private key saved when creating the instance.